RGNIYD Regional Centre (Chandigarh): Skill development programmes

 RGNIYD, Regional Centre, Chandigarh runs demand-driven and job-oriented skill development programmes through its state-of-the-art Information Technology Lab and computer equipped bus under the aegis of Ministry of Youth Affairs and Sports, Government of India and with the support of State Urban Poverty Alleviation Cell (Municipal Corporation Chandigarh) to empower them for the access of employment opportunities.

-The Skill Development Programme has benefited more than 700 poor youth through computer education and personality sevelopment for eight months and is provided with toolkits which includes bags, T-shirts and books.
+The Skill Development Programme has benefited more than 700 poor youth through computer education and personality development for eight months and is provided with toolkits which includes bags, T-shirts and books.